|Guide||♦||14 Triplogs||0 Topics|

 The paddle into Antelope Canyon is in the exposed main channel of Lake Powell.
 During times of low water, this area receives a lot of traffic.
 In Antelope Canyon itself, the lake is very narrow.
 Boats can approach at high speeds without seeing you.
-In addition the wakes that these boats create can reflect off canyon walls.
+Also, the wakes that these boats create can reflect off canyon walls.

-In 1963 the gates on Glen Canyon Dam closed and water began to fill up in Glen Canyon, forming Lake Powell.
+In 1963 the gates on Glen Canyon Dam closed, and water began to fill up in Glen Canyon, forming Lake Powell.
 With the rising water, the lower 5 miles of Antelope Canyon, a spectacular slot canyon, were filled with water.
 During the pre-dam years, very few people had ventured up Antelope Canyon, save for river runners.
 A large pour-over stymied upstream exploration.
-Now, with the lake filling the canyon, the old pourover no longer presents a logistical problem for upstream travel, as boaters can venture as far as the water line.
+Now, with the lake filling the canyon, the old pourover no longer presents a logistical problem for upstream travel, as boaters can venture as far as the waterline.

 It is possible to camp on the lake opposite the mouth of the canyon.

 Check out the Official Route and Triplogs.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.